 All students have the option to purchase breakfast, lunch, and milk.
 Elementary breakfast and lunch menus are printed monthly and sent home the last week of each month.
 A complete meal includes a minimum of three of the following: 1 entrée, fresh vegetable and/or fruit, a grain, and 8 oz. milk or juice; one of those choices *must* be a fruit or vegetable to qualify as a complete meal.
 Middle and High School menus are posted daily.
 All menus must meet US Department of Agriculture standards, be highly acceptable for all students, be tasty, be prepared in a safe manner, and be served with a smile.

 Students are given choices for entrees at breakfast and lunch.
 At our Elementary schools, teachers take a count each morning to see who is eating lunch, not to see who wants which meal.
 This way, students are free to choose any entree at mealtime.
 There is a full salad bar with fruits, vegetables, and condiments.
-Milk is offered with all meals - 1% white, skim, and fat-free chocolate (at lunch only).
+Milk is offered with all meals - 1% white, skim, and low-fat chocolate (at lunch only)., both

 Breakfast is available to students each morning for $1.25 at all schools and includes milk.
 You must PRE-PAY to cover the week or more.
-Breakfast is now FREE for both reduced and free families.
+New this year, Breakfast and Lunch are now FREE for both reduced and free families.

 Please call the kitchen manager at your child's school to check account balances between the hours of 8:00 a.m. and 1:00 p.m. or feel free to leave a message and we will return your call as soon as possible.
 You may also register for free online at our online payment service, www.paypams.com

 , to view your child's balances and purchases.